loopbackio/loopback.io/pages/en/lb3/Create-a-simple-API.md

 One of the powerful advantages of LoopBack is that it automatically generates a REST API for your model.
 The generator will ask whether you want to expose this REST API.

-Hit **Enter** again to accept the default and expose the Person model via REST:
+Hit **Enter** again to accept the default and expose the CoffeeShop model via REST:

 ```
 [?]
 Expose CoffeeShop via the REST API?
 (Y/n) Y